Your networks are under control and their performance under monitoring

 - Optimize your bandwidth by analyzing consumption and bottlenecks

-- Measuring the evolution of bandwidth over time to anticipate additional needs
+- Measuring the growth of bandwidth over time to anticipate additional needs

-- Quickly identify the causes of the network slowdown in detail
+- Quickly identify the causes of network slowdown in detail

 With ServiceNav, regardless of the network technology, you measure all the data on your network.
 Welcome to the age of network supervision !